I Am Already a Volunteer

 - Put dresses on the rack outside the dressing area, on hangers with buttons buttoned or zippers zipped up and all facing the same way.

-- If a dress is broken (zippers, buttons, rips) and you do not think a girl will select it, ask a Shopping Helper to take it to the “Alterations” in the Youth Space.
+- If a dress is broken (zippers, buttons, rips) and you do not think a girl will select it, ask a Shopping Helper to take it to the “Alterations” at the top of the Red Stairs.

 - Others will re-rack dresses for you.
 Please do not leave the dressing area unless there are two other volunteers present.